 How is the vaccine being rolled out?

-The United States is still experiencing tens of thousands of new COVID-19 cases per day.
-State and local governments are trying to get as many people vaccinated as possible, but there is more demand than vaccine supply.
+The United States is still experiencing hundreds of thousands of new COVID-19 cases per day (CDC, 2021a).
+State and local governments are trying to get as many people vaccinated as possible.

-Right now, people who are at higher risk of developing severe COVID-19 symptoms are preferentially getting the vaccine.
-Unfortunately, there aren’t enough vaccines for everyone yet.
-Tens of millions of people have been vaccinated in the United States so far, but we still have a long way to go (CDC, 2021a).
+People who are at higher risk of developing severe COVID-19 symptoms, such as people with weak immune systems, are the first group recommended to get a booster dose of the vaccine (CDC, 2021b).
+Hundreds of millions of people have been vaccinated in the United States so far, but we still have a long way to go (CDC, 2021c).
 That’s another reason why you should continue keeping your distance, avoiding large gatherings, and wearing a face mask to protect those who haven’t been vaccinated yet.

 Does the vaccine protect against new strains of the coronavirus?